 This article explains the 3C model by Kenichi Ohmae in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+After reading you will understand the basics of this powerful strategy and competitive advantage tool.

 The 3C model of Kenichi Ohmae, a renowned Japanese strategy guru, is a business model which focuses on three key success factors for success.

 Kenichi Ohmae states that these three factors must be in balance in the form of a strategic triangle.

 This balance can lead to a sustainable competitive advantage.